sscien/pecgs-pipeline/README.md

 There should now be a file called `4.tidy_run.sh` in RUN_DIR.

+This file will contain commands to remove all **finished and successfully completed** pipeline runs.
+If you have multiple runs in your run_list then only runs that finished and completed successfully will have files to be deleted inside `4.tidy_run.sh`.

+If you are performing a large number of runs it is usually a good idea to periodically run the above command to clean out intermediarry files, otherwise they may fill up memory in whatever directory you are using to execute your runs.

-In a compute1 terminal not inside a running container run this script to delete large intermediary files.
+To run `4.tidy_run.sh`, in a compute1 terminal not inside a running container run this script to delete large intermediary files.

 ```bash
 bash 4.tidy_run.sh